cosmos/ibc/spec/ics-026-routing-module/README.md

 ### Datagram handlers (write)

-*Datagrams* are external data blobs accepted as transactions by the relayer module.
-This section defines a *handler function* for each datagram, which is executed when the associated datagram is submitted to the relayer module in a transaction.
+*Datagrams* are external data blobs accepted as transactions by the routing module.
+This section defines a *handler function* for each datagram, which is executed when the associated datagram is submitted to the routing module in a transaction.

-All datagrams can also be safely submitted by other modules to the relayer module.
+All datagrams can also be safely submitted by other modules to the routing module.

 No message signatures or data validity checks are assumed beyond those which are explicitly indicated.